top of page

 • Oath administration when required

-• Professional, compliant mobile service
+• Professional mobile service

 Frequently Asked Questions

-Can a notary notarize a document without ID?
+Can a notary notarize without ID?

 Can a notary refuse service?

-Does every document need a notary?
+Does every document need notarization?

-No. Only documents that require verification or authentication.
+No. Only certain documents require it.

 Are Florida notary rules strict?